Department website: http://nursing.hsc.wvu.edu

 Upon completion of the nurse anesthetist program, the graduate will be prepared to:

-- Demonstrate technical, professional, and cultural competence in nurse anesthesia practice by safely caring for patients across the lifespan and at all levels of acuity.
+Demonstrate technical and professional competence, communication, and accountability in nurse anesthesia practice by coordinating safe, compassionate, inclusive, and evidence-based nursing care for diverse patients across the lifespan and at all levels of acuity.

 Doctor of Philosophy (PhD)